systelab/systelab-components/README.md

 # systelab-components

 Library with common UI components to speed up your Angular developments.
-You can take a look to the components in our showcase at https://systelab.github.io/components
+You can take a look to the components in our showcase at https://systelab.github.io/components.
+Read the documentation at tree/master/src/app/systelab-components

 ## Working with the repo